-Believe it or not, thanks to local anesthetic, gum grafting can be a virtually painless procedure during the procedure itself.
-However, you should note that the level of pain you do experience will largely depend on the type of gum grafting procedure you undergo.
+Gum grafting can be a virtually painless procedure thanks to the use of local anesthetic during the procedure itself.
+However, remember that the level of pain you do experience will largely depend on which type of gum grafting procedure is performed.
 If little tissue has been removed, you'll likely feel little pain.
-If larger amounts of tissue have been removed, you'll likely feel some discomfort following the procedure.
+However, if larger amounts of tissue need to be removed, you'll likely feel some discomfort after the procedure.

-It is common to experience some swelling for a few days following the surgery.
-Your dentist might recommend some over-the-counter pain medication to relieve some of the hurt associated with this swelling.
-They might also recommend antibiotics if they have concerns about you developing an infection.
+Swelling is common in the few days following surgery.
+Your dentist may recommend some over-the-counter pain medication to relieve some of the swelling-related pain.
+They might also recommend antibiotics if they have concerns about infection developing.

-There are some steps you can take to reduce your discomfort.
-But more importantly, these steps can also help reduce the risk of complications:
+You can take some steps to reduce your discomfort following a gum graft.
+However, more importantly, these steps may also help reduce risk of complications: